ar3a51/AngularBoilerplate/README.md

 - Select Linux flavor
 - follow download instruction

-- download this repo, go to the folder and execute "dotnet run"
+- download this repo, go to the folder and execute "dotnet build" to compile or "dotnet run" to run the project